MicrosoftDocs/ATADocs/ATPDocs/security-assessment-deploy-defender-for-identity.md

 # Security assessment: Start your Defender for Identity deployment

-Start your Defender for Identity deployment, installing sensors on domain controllers and other eligible servers.
+This article describes the **Start your Defender for Identity deployment** security assessment, which encourages you to install sensors on domain controllers and other eligible servers.

 ## Why is not having Defender for Identity deployed considered a risk?